tarantino19/Task-Manager---BackEnd-Project/readme.md

 https://github.com/john-smilga

-I worked on setting up the backend API (with testing via postman)& MongoDB -(MVC).
+I worked on setting up the backend REST API (with testing via postman)& MongoDB -(MVC).
 I also set up the middleware, env file for secure mongodb access, the error handling part of the application, plus the deployment to fly.io.

 https://taskmanager030303.fly.dev/index.html